dizzib/rkeys/readme.md

 Here we pull in the [keys template](./site/ui/template/keys.jade) which gives us access to the [+key and +keys mixins](./site/ui/mixin/keys.jade).

-Now host the app by passing its directory on the command line:
+Host the app by passing its directory on the command line:

     $ rkeys foo